Daniel Oyegoke: Brentford

 On 1 July 2021, Oyegoke transferred to the B team at Premier League club Brentford and signed a three-year contract, with the option of a further year, for an undisclosed fee.
 He made 24 B team appearances during the 2021–22 season and was an unused substitute during two first team cup matches.
 Oyegoke was called into the first team's 2022–23 pre-season training camp in Germany and made two friendly appearances.

 On 27 July 2022, Oyegoke joined League One club Milton Keynes Dons on a season-long loan.
 He made 18 appearances, predominantly as a starter, before being recalled by Brentford on 2 January 2023.
 During the second half of the 2022–23 season, Oyegoke was a part of the B team's 2022–23 Premier League Cup-winning squad.

 On 28 June 2023, Oyegoke joined League Two club Bradford City on a season-long loan.
 A second yellow card led Oyegoke to be sent off for the first time in his career after 41 minutes of the opening match of the 2023–24 season.
 He made regular appearances until mid-November, when he underwent surgery on a shoulder injury.
 One month later, it was announced that the club would retain Oyegoke's registration until the end of the season, on reduced terms.
 He returned to match play on 16 March 2024 and ended the 2023–24 season (in which the Bantams narrowly missed the League Two play-offs) with 28 appearances.
 Despite being offered a new contract, Oyegoke departed Brentford on 21 June 2024.

 Heart of Midlothian

 On 21 June 2024, Oyegoke transferred to Scottish Premiership club Heart of Midlothian and signed a three-year contract for an undisclosed "moderate six-figure" fee.
 During the first half of the 2024–25 season, he made 25 appearances and scored the first professional goal of his career, in a 4–0 victory over St Mirren on 19 October 2024.
 Oyegoke departed the club on 28 January 2025, "for a profit".

 Hellas Verona

 On 28 January 2025, Oyegoke transferred to Serie A club Hellas Verona and signed a 3 1/2-year contract for an undisclosed "six figure" fee.
 He made five appearances during the remainder of the 2024–25 season.
+Oyegoke made 16 appearances during the 2025–26 season, in which the club was relegated to Serie B. After two early-2026–27 season appearances, Oyegoke transferred out of the club late in the summer 2026 transfer window.

+Lincoln City

+On 1 September 2026, Oyegoke transferred to Championship club Lincoln City and signed a four-year contract for an undisclosed fee.
+He made his debut in the EFL Cup third round defeat against Bournemouth, starting the game in a 0–4 defeat.